- How’s your ideal file sander be like?

 - Ideally suited for smoothing, finishing, and deburring.

-- The hose-free design allows for use in hard-to-reach spots.
+- The hose-free design facilitates use in hard-to-reach spots.

 - Quick and easy belt changes via the single-touch button.